Princess Wilhelmine, Duchess of Sagan: Metternich

 Although Wilhelmine first met Prince Klemens Wenzel von Metternich (1773–1859) in 1801, their love affair did not start until the spring of 1813.
-The passion between the two is documented by over 600 letters written by Metternich that were discovered in 1949 by Marie Ulrichová in Plasy Cloister.
+The passion between the two is documented by over 600 letters written by Metternich that were discovered in 1949 by Marie Ulrichová in Plasy Monastery (the monastery building was purchased by v.
+Metternich in 1826).
 These letters also describe the minute details of the political situation of the day and the corresponding decisions made by Metternich as a diplomat and government official.

 Modern historians speculate that Wilhelmine, who hated Napoleon, was the one who pushed Metternich away from a cautious pro-French position.
 The negotiations in 1813 that resulted in an anti-Napoleonic coalition between Prussia, Austria and Russia were held in one of Wilhelmine's homes, Ratibořice Castle.

 During the Congress of Vienna (1814–15), the relationship ended, as Wilhelmine didn't like playing the role of an unacknowledged mistress, a role forced onto her as Metternich was married, and also because Alfred Windischgraetz (alternative spelling) appeared in Vienna, and she could not resist resuming her affair with him, writing "with friends one counts the days, with you I count the nights, and I would not wish to miss a single one of them".
 This distracted Metternich at a critical stage in the negotiations.

 Because of the impossibility of having any more children, she became a foster parent to many young girls.
 From 1819 until 1828, Wihelmine was married to Prince Karl Rudolf von der Schulenburg (1788–1856).
 This marriage also ended in divorce.
 What she feared the most - being alone - eventually became reality toward the end of her life.